FFmpeg¶

 - The

-flag indicates that video recording has been disabled. - Further flags are available to set the audio frequency
+-vnflag indicates that video recording has been disabled. - Further flags are available to set the audio frequency

-of the output file if required.
+-ar, the number of audio channels-ac, and the bitrate-abof the output file if required.

 Crop a Video¶